lamprosg/LazyImage/README.md

 Create an image object that will hold the instance

-It is best that you create one instance per image (maybe in your subclass of your object responsible for the image)
+It is best that you create one instance per object responsible for the image
 ```swift
 lazy var lazyImage:LazyImage = LazyImage()
 ```